Enrolling Windows 10 Devices Using Azure AD: VMware Workspace ONE UEM Operational TutorialVMware Workspace ONE UEM 1810

 - Click On-premises MDM application settings.

-- Ensure Type is set to Web and enter your Device Services URL (hostname of the other URLs) into the Redirect URI text box.
+- Enter your Device Services URL (hostname of the other URLs) into the Application ID URI text box.

 15. Copy Directory Data